Jets vs Blues Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 24)

 Winnipeg vs. St. Louis Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each line.
+AI algorithm Remi is pouring through tons of datapoints on each team.
 In fact, anytime the Jets and Blues play there’s always several intriguing angles to key in on.
-Not to mention games played at Enterprise Center in Apr can often follow normal, predictable betting trends.
+Not to mention games played at Enterprise Center in Apr rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: B. Schenn under 4.5 Hits.